A1. McLean SouthEast Acute Residential Treatment (ART)

 B. Step One Early Intervention Program

-The Step One program provides educational and therapeutic services to children from birth to three years and provides support and education to their families.
+The Step One program provides educational and therapeutic services to children from birth to three years and provides support, coaching, and education to their families.
 It is a family-centered, community-based program that works with families to better understand and meet the individual needs of their children.

-Children eligible for the program are those who were born prematurely; have feeding, vision or hearing problems; are slow to sit, stand, walk or talk; have a delay in one or more areas of development; were born with a disability or health condition that effects their development (Down syndrome, cerebral palsy, etc.); are at risk for delay due to prematurity or due to family problems such as homelessness, substance abuse or family violence.
-Services are provided by infant/toddler specialists, including developmental educators; social workers; psychologists; PT, OT and speech therapists; nurses; and music therapists.
-Services are provided in the family’s home, community locations such as child care centers and at the SSMH Learning Center.
+Children eligible for the program are those who were born prematurely; have feeding, vision or hearing problems; are slow to sit, stand, walk or talk; have a delay in one or more areas of development; were born with a disability or health condition that effects their development (Down syndrome, cerebral palsy, etc.); or are at risk for delay due to prematurity or family problems such as homelessness, substance abuse, or family violence.
+Clinicians also help parents access support within their community for mental health challenges, domestic violence, and/or homelessness.
+Services are provided in the family’s home, community locations (e.g., a child care center or preschool), and at the SSMH Learning Center.

 (Adult Inpatient and Partial Hospital Placement)

 McLean Hospital SouthEast is a satellite program of McLean Hospital in Belmont, MA.
 Located in Middleborough, MA, the McLean SE adult program consists of a 30-bed inpatient unit and 16-slot Partial Hospital Program treating both men and women with a wide range of psychiatric conditions.
 The inpatient length of stay averages about one week, and the PHP (Mon.– Fri.) length of stay averages approximately two weeks.
-Both levels of treatment are intense and include milieu treatment (CBT and psychoeducational, with numerous group therapies included), individual and family therapy, psychiatry, and case management.
+Both levels of treatment are intense and include individual, group, and family therapy, as well as psychiatry, case management, and milieu treatment.
+The primary treatment modality is CBT, though other treatment approaches are utilized as well.
 During their 20-hour-per-week placement, interns manage three-to-four cases, lead three-to-four groups a week, and have regular opportunity to administer psychological testing.
 Interns experience both the inpatient and Partial Hospital Programs.
 Interns receive a minimum of one hour of individual supervision, with separate supervision for testing.